github-felipe-caputo/collision-networks/README.md

 # collision-networks
-An implemention of a RESTful web server in Haskell for manipulation of "collision networks".
+An implementation of a RESTful web server in Haskell for manipulation of "collision networks".

 ## The Solution
 To solve the problem of checking for collisions of nodes on a big network I have modeled the solution using an undirected graph data structure and graph search algorithms.

 First the data structure.
-The input of the problem will always be collisions of nodes (in other words, edges), and they are alwyas undirected.
+The input of the problem will always be collisions of nodes (in other words, edges), and they are always undirected.
 To represent this data I decided to create a graph by using adjacency list.
 In other words something like this:

 ```shell
 1 | [2,4,7,8]